jaybosamiya/lowstar-dlist-trials/README.md

 a quantifier based proof style.

 The latest version of the proof uses an approach heavily dependent on the concept of "separation of concerns".
-Any time an operation is to be performed on a `dll` (doubly linked list), it is first turned into a `fragment` (which consists of 0 or more `piece`s).
+In addition, it purely relies on inductive definitions of validity, rather than quantifier based definitions.
+While this makes certain proofs cumbersome, it significantly improves proof performance, since the proofs can now be directed in certain directions, rather than relying on z3's heuristics for quantifiers to instantiate correctly.
+As for the "separation of concerns" part, any time an operation is to be performed on a `dll` (doubly linked list), it is first turned into a `fragment` (which consists of 0 or more `piece`s).
 These `piece`s themselves are moved around or manipulated, with every single operation "maintaining `valid`ity").
 Then finally, these are transformed back into a `dll`.
 Since only the first and last transformations need to worry about `dll` validity, these separate out concerns regarding continuity of the list, as well as properties about the "ends".
 The validity of a `piece` and `fragment`, on the other hand, allows controlling things in a much more easy-to-use way, by having composable operations that can violate `dll` validity, but maintain `piece` validity.
 This way, operations can _temporarily_ violate `dll` validity, perform manipulations, and then return back to `dll` validity in a sane way.

 In addition to the proof style, the current version of the proof also uses the new Low\* `buffer` and Low\* `modifies` libraries.
 These are